-Reward training is the most modern method of training a dog, but reward training is probably much older than other methods of dog training.
+The dog training reward system is one of the oldest methods of dog training.
 It is possible that reward training for dogs has been around as long as there have been dogs to train.
-Early humans probably used some informal kind of reward training when taming the wolf pups that evolved into modern dogs.
+Early humans used some informal kind of reward training when taming the wolf pups that evolved into modern dogs.

-Many principles of modern reward training date back many decades.
-However, what is called “reward dog training” today has enjoyed popularity for the past 10 or 15 years.
+Principles of modern reward training date back many decades.
+However, “reward dog training” has enjoyed popularity for the past 10 or 15 years.

-Many reward training enthusiasts are less enthusiastic about other methods of dog training, such as the traditional lead and collar dog training method.
-However, the best approach to training any individual dog is often a combination of lead and reward training.
+Reward training enthusiasts are less enthusiastic about other methods of dog training, such as the traditional lead and collar dog training method.
+The best approach to training any individual dog is often a combination of lead and reward training.

-A dog training method that works perfectly for one dog may be totally inappropriate for another, and vice versa.
-Some dogs respond wonderfully to reward training and not at all to lead training, while others respond to lead training and are not at all motivated by reward training.
+A dog training method that works perfectly for one dog may be t inappropriate for another.
+Some dogs respond to reward training and not at all to lead training, while others respond to lead training and are not at all motivated by reward training.
 Most dogs fall somewhere in the middle of these two extremes.